diskree/AchieveToDo-ModPack/README.md

 ## Non-Vanilla Mechanics

-- Totem of Undying will only drop from the Evoker found in the Woodland Mansion.
-This design choice was made to restore the original mechanic, stripping the raiders of totems to add a unique flavor to the gameplay.
 - You'll also encounter a familiar vanilla block in a place you wouldn't typically expect.
 However, as it's part of a «Hintly Hallows» riddle, I can't reveal much more about it.

 # 📦 Resources